Base R

 Heredocs - Powerful feature in various programming languages that allow you to define a block of text within the code, preserving line breaks, indentation, and other whitespace.

-<- r"( text This is a multiline string in R)" cat(text)
+text <- r"( This is a multiline string in R)" cat(text)

 User Defined Functions